CareerDevelopmentHub/Project-List/README.md

 > 1. An app that lets its users send notifications in case of an emergency or a panic situation with detailed analysis of location and kind of problem.
 > 2. An App that can helps farmers to see weather Before Cultivation.
+> 3. An Application which will display our BODY MASS INDEX(BMI), and it will also inform us we are either underweight or normal weight or over weight or obese.

 * [SumanMore](https://github.com/SumanMore)